stephanemartinw/responsible-wordpress-with-tachyons/README.md

 ## Presentation

-This Wistiti project is experimental !
+This Wistiti project is experimental.
 It wants to explore a way for creating efficient, lightweight and fast websites with WP.

 It also proposes to regain the pleasure of creating a website by refocusing on the essential and simplifying the technologies used :